EnacheVictor/eVot_Application/README.md

 }
 ✅ You can customize more strict rules based on user roles (admin vs resident)

-🤝 Contributing
-Contributions are welcome!
+📜 License
+Licensed under the MIT License.
+Free to use, modify, distribute – no liability.

+🙌 Credits
+Created with ❤️ by EnacheVictor
-Feel free to fork, open issues, or submit a pull request.
+Feel free to fork, remix, or share!

-👤 Author
-Victor Enache
-📍 github.com/EnacheVictor

-yaml
-Copy
-Edit